 On December 9, 1999, Empresa Hondurena de Telecommunicaciones, S.A., based in Honduras, filed suit in Florida State Court in Broward County against TresCom and one of TresCom's wholly-owned subsidiaries, St. Thomas and San Juan Telephone Company, alleging that such entities failed to pay amounts due to plaintiff pursuant to contracts for the exchange of telecommunications traffic during the period from December 1996 through September 1998.
-We acquired TresCom in June 1998 and TresCom is currently our subsidiary.
+The Company acquired TresCom in June 1998 and TresCom is currently the Company's subsidiary.
 Plaintiff is seeking approximately \$14 million in damages, plus legal fees and costs.
-We filed an answer on January 25, 2000 and discovery has commenced.
-Our ultimate legal and financial liability with respect to such legal proceeding cannot be estimated with any certainty at this time, while an adverse result for the full amount sought or some significant percentage thereof could have a material adverse effect on our financial results.
-We intend to defend the case vigorously.
-Management believes that this suit will not have a material adverse effect on our financial condition, results of operations or cash flows.
+The Company filed an answer on January 25, 2000 and discovery has commenced.
+The Company's ultimate legal and financial liability with respect to such legal proceeding cannot be estimated with any certainty at this time, while an adverse result for the full amount sought or some significant percentage thereof could have a material adverse effect on the Company's financial results.
+The Company intends to defend the case vigorously.
+Management believes that this suit will not have a material adverse effect on the Company's financial condition, results of operations or cash flows.

-We are subject to certain other claims and legal proceedings that arise in the ordinary course of its business activities.
-Each of these matters is subject to various uncertainties, and it is possible that some of these matters may be decided unfavorably to us.
-Management believes that any aggregate liability that may ultimately result from the resolution of these matters will not have any material adverse effect on our financial condition or results of operations or cash flows.
+The Company is subject to certain other claims and legal proceedings that arise in the ordinary course of its business activities.
+Each of these matters is subject to various uncertainties, and it is possible that some of these matters may be decided unfavorably.
+Management believes that any aggregate liability that may ultimately result from the resolution of these matters will not have any material adverse effect on the Company's financial condition or results of operations or cash flows.